-Sexually transmitted diseases are an important cause of morbidity in paediatric patients.
+Sexually Transmitted Diseases are an important cause of morbidity in paediatric patients.
 The transmission occurs via transplacental, intrapartum, and postpartum exposure.
-When an infant contracts disease from mother, it can affect the skin, eyes, mouth, central nervous system, and can also lead to organ failure.
+When an infant contracts STD from mother, it can affect the skin, eyes, mouth, central nervous system, and can also lead to organ failure.
 With treatment, the chances of transmitting HIV from mother to infant is low.
 Proper awareness, treatment and diagnosis is needed to prevent the transmission of STDs among young people.

 - Track 1-1 Clinical Manifestation

 - Track 2-2 Early Diagnosis